JeffDeCola/catch-microservice/docs/_includes/README.md

 # CONCEPT

-Think of a group of people playing catch on a playground.
+Think of a group of people on a playground playing the game catch.

 There is one ball being thrown around randomly from person to person.

 People can come and go as they please.

-If there is one person left, he will toss the ball to himeslf until another person joins the game.
+If there is one person left, s/he will toss the ball to himeslf until another person joins the game.

 Any person that joins must be introduced to the entire group via a friend.